Home & Floor Plan Design

-Virtual Architect Ultimate Home Design includes a wizard that makes adding a roof to your home plan much easier than with any other program on our review.
-It also comes with the most preloaded objects in its library and is compatible with CAD software.
-The trace tool is handy for combining aspects of multiple home designs into a single plan of your own.
-Virtual Architect is our top pick and Gold Award winner
+Virtual Architect Ultimate Home Design is our top pick.
+It includes a wizard that makes adding a roof to your home plan much easier than with any other program we reviewed.
+It also comes with the largest library of preloaded objects and is compatible with CAD software.
+The trace tool is handy for combining pieces of multiple home designs into a single plan of your own.

-TurboFloorPlan Home & Landscape Pro is our Silver Award winner, and it comes with over 45 sample plans to help you get started.
-As you work to put your dream home down on paper, TurboFloorPlan Pro automatically keeps track of the materials you use and provides you with a cost estimate and shopping list to give you a general idea of what the final cost of building your home will be.
+While most home design programs cost about $100, you can pick up TurboFloorPlan Home & Landscape Deluxe for about $50.
+It comes with 45 sample house plans to help you get started.
+Also, as you put your dream home down on paper, TurboFloorPlan automatically keeps track of the materials you use and provides you with a cost estimate and shopping list to give you a general idea of what the final cost of building your home will be.

 What Kind of Design Software Do You Need for Your Project?

 There are several types of design software available, and the best one depends on the type of project you are envisioning.
-For this home design software review, we tested suites that include all the tools you need to create a full house plan from the foundation up on a computer with a Windows operating system.
+When we reviewed home design software, we tested suites that include all the tools you need to create a full house plan from the foundation up on a computer running Windows.
 We looked at home and interior design software for Mac computers in a separate review.

 Most of these programs include advanced tools for designing your lawn and garden so the outside of your home is as spectacular as the inside.
 These floor plan creators are also great for designing additions to an existing home or sketching your ideas for a major renovation.
 Still, you can find each of these sets of specialized tools in niche design programs.

-Deck design programs are good for designing exterior additions to your home.
+Deck design programs are good for creating exterior additions to your home.
 These types of tools are included with home design suites but are also typically included as part of landscaping design software.
-We have reviews of both types of programs to give you a good idea of what you will need for your project.
+We’ve reviewed of both types of programs elsewhere to give you a good idea of what you need for your project.

 What Should You Look for in Home Design Software?

-In your search for the best home design software, it is important to choose one that is easy to use.
 While testing floor plan design software, we took into consideration how much of a learning curve there is for someone who doesn’t have any experience with design programs.
-We awarded an ease of use score to highlight our experience learning to navigate the program, including whether consulting tech support or other help tools, such as video tutorials, was necessary to complete our review.
+We awarded an ease of use score to highlight our experience learning to navigate the program, including whether we needed to consult tech support or other help tools, such as video tutorials, to complete our review.
 Here are some other points to consider when choosing a house plan program and some of our experiences while reviewing them.

 2D & 3D Views